Orange Collective

 The data problem is enormous.
 80% of enterprise data is unstructured; only a fraction is analyzed.
 Turning documents into AI-ready data is becoming as fundamental as databases were in the last era.[2]

-Document AI: ~$12–13B → ~$27B by 2030.
-Spend is rising as enterprises move from pilots to production RAG and agents.
-The teams that bet on LLM-only extraction in 2024 are now realizing they need the deterministic infra layer underneath.[4]
+The teams that bet on LLM-only extraction in 2024 are circling back.
+Document AI spend is rising as enterprises move from pilots to production RAG and agents — and discovering they need the deterministic infra layer underneath.[4]

 Industries, not markets.
 AI document extraction will support multiple horizontal infrastructure players and vertical specialists — just like AI code and AI legal.